 German Research Foundation (DFG)

-- Heisenberg Programme: preparing for a professorship
+- Heisenberg Programme: for preparing for a future senior academic role or permanent professorship

 The European Commission provides funding for different European policy areas such as research, education, social issues, culture, or structural development.
 We provide an overview of EU funding here.